Powerline connection is slow

 2 Reducing interference in the home's power supply

-Interference in the home's power supply may be severely impairing communication between powerline adapters.
-Try to reduce the interference or eliminate it completely:
+Interference in the home's power supply can severely impair communication between powerline adapters.
+Try to minimize the interference or eliminate it completely:

 - Plug the FRITZ!Powerline adapter directly into a wall outlet; do not use it with a power strip or an extension cord.